ShengdingHu/OpenDelta/docs/source/notes/visualization.md

 ## Using visualization from opendelta.

 First let's visualize all the parameters in the bert model.
 As we can see, structure inside a bert model, and the all the paramters location of the model are neatly represented in tree structure.
-(See <a href="#color_schema">color scheme</a> for the colors)
+(See [color scheme](color_schema) for the colors)

 ```python
 from opendelta import Visualization